jackbaty/Books/docs/index.md

 many from before I began tracking them.
 I didn't record the dates until 2010.
 Books logged before then use 1999-01-01 as the date.

-Newest books are shown first.
+Most recently-read books are shown first.

 ----
 - **A Box of Matches** by Nicholson Baker (2021-11-28) // ★★★★